AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

   - **Escape Room**

 ##    Search and Destroy
-    In this mode the device acts as a bomb.
+#### In this game mode the device acts as a bomb.
-    When the "button" mode is used:
+1. When the "button" mode is used:
-      i   The Red button Arms the bomb. ii  The Green button Disarms the bomb.
+      1. The Red button Arms the bomb.
+      2. The Green button Disarms the bomb.
-    When the "Passcode" mode is used:
+2. When the "Passcode" mode is used:
-      i   The time for Passcode entry has a programable time limit. ii  "A" is used to initialize the passcode entry to Arm the bomb. iii "D" is used to initialize the passcode entry to Disarm the bomb. iv  You can set the length of the passcode to a value between 04 and 16 digits v   The "Passcode hint" system is available.
+      1. The time for Passcode entry has a programable time limit.
+      2. "A" is used to initialize the passcode entry to Arm the bomb.
+      3. "D" is used to initialize the passcode entry to Disarm the bomb.
+      4. You can set the length of the passcode to a value between 04 and 16 digits
+      5. The "Passcode hint" system is available.
-    Common for both "passcode" and "button" modes:
+3. Common for both "passcode" and "button" modes:
-      a.
-The bomb can be armed and defused only once.
+      1. The bomb can be armed and defused only once.
-      b.
-The bomb has to be defended by the GREEN team for the duration of the Game Time.
+      2. The bomb has to be defended by the GREEN team for the duration of the Game Time.
-      c.
-The attacking RED team's objective is to arm the bomb and once it is armed, they must prevent the GREEN team from defusing it, until it detonates.
+      3. The attacking RED team's objective is to arm the bomb and once it is armed, they must prevent the GREEN team from defusing it, until it detonates.
-    There are three ways to finish the game.
+4. There are three ways to finish the game.
       1. The Game time expires and the RED team was unsuccessful in placing and arming the bomb; the GREEN team wins.
       2. The RED team was successful in placing and arming the bomb, but unable to prevent the GREEN team from disarming it; The GREEN team wins.
       3. The RED team was successful in placing and arming the bomb, the GREEN team fails to disarm it and the bomb detonates; The RED team wins.

 ##    Sabotage
-    In this mode the device acts as a bomb.
+#### In this game mode the device acts as a bomb.
-    When the "button" mode is used:
+1. When the "button" mode is used:
-      i   The Red button Arms the bomb. ii  The Green button Disarms the bomb.
+      1. The Red button Arms the bomb.
+      2. The Green button Disarms the bomb.
-    When the "Passcode" mode is used:
+2. When the "Passcode" mode is used:
-      i   "A" is used to initialize the passcode entry to Arm the bomb. ii  "D" is used to initialize the passcode entry to Disarm the bomb. iii You can set the length of the passcode to a value between 04 and 16 digits iv  The "Passcode hint" system is available.
+      1. "A" is used to initialize the passcode entry to Arm the bomb.
+      2. "D" is used to initialize the passcode entry to Disarm the bomb.
+      3. You can set the length of the passcode to a value between 04 and 16 digits
+      4. The "Passcode hint" system is available.
-    Common for both "passcode" and "button" modes:
+3. Common for both "passcode" and "button" modes:
-      a.
-The bomb can be armed and defused as many times as the game time allows.
+      1. The bomb can be armed and defused as many times as the game time allows.
-      b.
-The bomb has to be defended by the GREEN team during Game Time.
+      2. The bomb has to be defended by the GREEN team during Game Time.
-      c.
-The attacking RED team's objective is to arm the bomb and once armed must prevent the GREEN team from defusing it, until it detonates.
+      3. The attacking RED team's objective is to arm the bomb and once armed must prevent the GREEN team from defusing it, until it detonates.
-    There are two ways to finish the game.
+4. There are two ways to finish the game.
       1. The Game time expires and the RED team was unsuccessful in placing and arming the bomb; the GREEN team wins.
       2. The RED team was successful in placing and arming the bomb, the GREEN team fails to disarm it and the bomb detonates; The RED team wins.

 ##    Armed!
-    In this mode the device acts as a planted bomb.
+#### In this game mode the device acts as a planted bomb.
-    When the "button" mode is used:
+1. When the "button" mode is used:
-      i   The Green button Disarms bomb.
+      1. The Green button Disarms bomb.
-    When the "Passcode" mode is used:
+2. When the "Passcode" mode is used:
-      i   The time for Passcode entry has a programable time limit. ii  "D" is used to initialize the passcode entry to Disarm the bomb. iii You ca set the length of the passcode to a value between 04 and 16 digits iv  The "Passcode hint" system is available.
+      1. The time for Passcode entry has a programable time limit.
+      2. "D" is used to initialize the passcode entry to Disarm the bomb.
+      3. You ca set the length of the passcode to a value between 04 and 16 digits
+      4. The "Passcode hint" system is available.
-    Common for both "passcode" and "button" modes:
+3. Common for both "passcode" and "button" modes:
-      a.
-The bomb starts armed with the countdown to detonation already triggered.
+      1. The bomb starts armed with the countdown to detonation already triggered.
-    There are two ways to finish the game.
+4. There are two ways to finish the game.
       1. The bomb time expires and the GREEN team was unsuccessful in disarming the bomb, and the bomb detonates; The RED team wins.
       2. The GREEN team succeeds in disarming the bomb; The GREEN team wins.

 ##    Escape Room:
-    In this mode the device acts as a planted bomb and key safe.
+#### In this game mode the device acts as a planted bomb and key safe.
-    Only the "Passcode" mode is available:
+1. Only the "Passcode" mode is available:
-      i   The time for Passcode entry has a programable time limit. ii  "D" is used to initialize the passcode entry to Disarm the bomb. iii You ca set the length of the passcode to a value between 04 and 16 digits iv  "hint" system is unavailable.
+      1. The time for Passcode entry has a programable time limit.
+      2. "D" is used to initialize the passcode entry to Disarm the bomb.
+      3. You ca set the length of the passcode to a value between 04 and 16 digits
+      4.  "hint" system is unavailable.
-      v   "cutwire" module is unavailable.
+      5.   "cutwire" module is unavailable.
-    In this mode:
+2. In this mode:
-      a.
-The bomb starts armed with the countdown to detonation already triggered.
+      1. The bomb starts armed with the countdown to detonation already triggered.
-    There are two ways to finish the game.
+3. There are two ways to finish the game.
       1. The bomb time expires and the GREEN team was unsuccessful in disarming the bomb, and the bomb detonates; Game Over.
       2. The GREEN team succeeds in disarming the bomb; The Key Box Opens.

 ##    Domination
-    In this mode the device acts as a base.
+#### In this game mode the device acts as a base.
+1. Only the "button" mode is available
-    The Red button Captures the zone for the RED Team.
+   1. The Red button Captures the zone for the RED Team.
-    The Red button Neutralizes a GREEN zone.
+   2. The Red button Neutralizes a GREEN zone.
-    The Green button Captures the zone for the GREEN Team.
+   3. The Green button Captures the zone for the GREEN Team.
-    The Green button Neutralizes a RED zone.
+   1. The Green button Neutralizes a RED zone.
+2. This is a time limited game.
-      a.
-When the game starts, the base is a Neutral (BLUE) Zone.
+   1. When the game starts, the base is a Neutral (BLUE) Zone.
-      b.
-The objective for both (GREEN and RED) teams is to capture the base.
+   2. The objective for both (GREEN and RED) teams is to capture the base.
-      c.
-Once the base is captured, the controlling team's time is displayed on screen.
+   3. Once the base is captured, the controlling team's time is displayed on screen.
-      d.
-While the base is neutral no time is accumulated for either Red or Green teams.
+   4. While the base is neutral no time is accumulated for either Red or Green teams.
-      e.
-Game can be configured to Neutralize the Zone after a set time => forces teams to patrol the zone to keep control.
+   5. Game can be configured to Neutralize the Zone after a set time => forces teams to patrol the zone to keep control.
-      f.
-When auto neutralize zone is enabled teams can recapture the zone to reset the auto neutralize time.
+   1. When auto neutralize zone is enabled teams can recapture the zone to reset the auto neutralize time.
-    The only way to win is:
+3. The only way to win is:
    1. The team with the highest total time in control of the base wins.

 ##    Conquered
-    In this mode the device acts as a base.
+#### In this game mode the device acts as a base.
+1. Only the "button" mode is available.
-    The goal is to be in control of the base with a total Captured time equal to a specified time.
+    1. The goal is to be in control of the base with a total Captured time equal to a specified time.
-    The Red button Captures the zone for the RED Team.
+    2. The Red button Captures the zone for the RED Team.
-    The Red button Neutralizes a GREEN zone.
+    3. The Red button Neutralizes a GREEN zone.
-    The Green button Captures the zone for the GREEN Team.
+    4. The Green button Captures the zone for the GREEN Team.
-    The Green button Neutralizes a RED zone.
+    5. The Green button Neutralizes a RED zone.
+2. This is a time limited game.
-      a.
-When the game starts, the base is a Neutral (BLUE) Zone.
+    1. When the game starts, the base is a Neutral (BLUE) Zone.
-      b.
-The objective for both (GREEN and RED) teams is to capture the base.
+    2. The objective for both (GREEN and RED) teams is to capture the base.
-      c.
-Once the base is captured, the controlling team's time is displayed on screen.
+    3. Once the base is captured, the controlling team's time is displayed on screen.
-      d.
-While the base is neutral no time is decreased for either Red or Green teams.
+    4. While the base is neutral no time is decreased for either Red or Green teams.
-      e.
-Game can be configured to Neutralize the Zone after a set time => forces teams to patrol the zone to keep control.
+    5. Game can be configured to Neutralize the Zone after a set time => forces teams to patrol the zone to keep control.
-      f.
-When auto neutralize zone is enabled teams can recapture the zone to reset the auto neutralize time.
+    6. When auto neutralize zone is enabled teams can recapture the zone to reset the auto neutralize time.
-    The only way to win is:
+3. The only way to win is:
     1. The team that has a total time in control of the base equal to the specified time wins.

 ####    To test
 - [ ] Quick Game Menus